Sunlis/ONI-nerf-electrolyzer/README.md

 # Analysis of Problematic Buildings

-## Automatic Dispenser
+## Automatic Dispenser ✔️

-The primary use case of this building is to remain unpowered and dispense immediately.
+The primary use case of this building is to remain dispense contents immediately.
-Almost nobody ever powers these, so I see a couple of sensible ways to rework this building:
+The problem is that this behavior is the one that is free, so the building remains unpowered in almost every use case.

+Changes:
-- holding items is now free, with *dispensing* items requiring power instead
+* Dispensing items now requires power
-- get rid of the power input entirely
+* Now only consumes power when dispensing
+* Power consumption increased to 120W (from 60W)

 ## Smart Storage Bin ✔️